Myths About Addiction

 Addiction Myth #6: There’s only one type of addiction treatment that works.

-Just as every individual is different, addiction treatment should vary as well.
+As every individual is different, addiction treatment should vary as well.
 While an inpatient alcohol and drug rehab program may have been a fantastic choice for your dad, your friend may benefit more from an outpatient drug rehab program.
-Much of it will depend on personal circumstances, the person’s current and past drug use, and any previous treatment they have received in the past.
+Much of it will depend on personal circumstances.
+The person’s current and past drug use and any previous treatment they have received factor in.

+At Renaissance Recovery, an Orange County addiction treatment center, we’re told by our residents that addiction treatment in Southern California was a big attraction for them.
+Renaissance Recovery incorporates a variety of evidence-based treatments into individualized treatment plans.
+They are designed based on the needs of the individual.
 Whether or not you choose addiction treatment in Orange County, California or anywhere else, the most important thing is to find a drug and alcohol rehab program that works for you or your loved one.
+Different programs include: